oslabs-beta/Panoptic/README.md

 Run this test any time there is a change to your main branch to keep a long term picture of the health of your application

 In the future we plan to add GitHub action integration to allow these tests to run automatically through your repository's CI/CD pipeline

+## Something to Note

+To run a test on an endpoint **it must be formatted as follows: https://www.[InsertWebsite].com/** If it is not formatted in this way, the server will return an error code We plan to make this a bit more lenient with formatting in the future

 ## Contribute